GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP09/README.md

 ### Differences in UH in the three runs near the time of extreme runup at Monai

-To better highlight differences between the models we use the easterly flux UH, which is more sensitive than the stage.
+In the previous plots it was hard to see differences in the models, although the results were not actually identical.
+To better highlight differences between the models we focus on the easterly flux UH, which is more sensitive to model differences than the water surface and runup.

-Below we compare UH in runs 1 and 2 after 40 outputs steps (292.5s).
-This is around the time of extreme runup at Monai.
-For each domain we show both the difference plot, and the solution, using a different colour scale in each panel.
-The difference plots are very close to zero, but some nonzero values occur.
+Figures below compare UH in runs 1 and 2 at around time=292.5s.
+This is near the time of Monai's extreme runup.
+For each domain we show both the difference plot (run 1 - run2), and the solution (run 1), using a different colour scale in each panel.
+While the differences are very similar they are not zero.

 * More detail can be obtained by storing results in double precision rather than single precision.
 See the variable `output_precision` in [global_mod.f90](../../../../src/shallow_water/global_mod.f90).

 ![Comparison of UH in runs 1 and run 2 after 40 output time-steps (292.5s).
 For each domain we plot the difference, and the solution.](https://github.com/GeoscienceAustralia/ptha/blob/figures/propagation/SWALS/examples/nthmp/BP09/Compare_omp_coarray_time_index_40.png)

 Below we compare run 1 and run 3 in the same way.
-In this case the model differences are still very small, but more noticeable than above.
+The model differences are still very small, but more noticeable than above.
 This is because local timestepping is more significant change to the computational method.

 ![Comparison of UH in runs 1 and run 3 after 40 output time-steps (292.5s).
 For each domain we plot the difference, and the solution.](https://github.com/GeoscienceAustralia/ptha/blob/figures/propagation/SWALS/examples/nthmp/BP09/Compare_omp_ompLocalTS_time_index_40.png)

 ### Differences in UH in the three runs at the end of the simulation

 Over time the differences grow.
-To illustrate this we repeat the UH comparison (run 1 and run 2) after 400 output timesteps (2992.5s).
-The differences are still quite small, although larger than at 292.5s.
+To illustrate this we repeat the UH comparison (run 1 - run 2) at time=2992.5s.
+The differences are still small, albeit larger than at 292.5s.

 ![Comparison of UH in runs 1 and run 2 after 400 output time-steps (2992.5s).
 For each domain we plot the difference, and the solution.](https://github.com/GeoscienceAustralia/ptha/blob/figures/propagation/SWALS/examples/nthmp/BP09/Compare_omp_coarray_time_index_400.png)

 Below we compare run 1 and run 3 in the same way.
-In this case the differences are larger, especially around nearshore domains where the model predicts eddy formation.
-The long-time evolution of these eddies is chaotic and thus sensitive to details of the numerical method such as local timestepping.
+The differences are larger, especially in nearshore domains where the model predicts eddy formation.
+These eddies evolve chaotically over long times, so are sensitive to details of the numerical method such as local timestepping.

 ![Comparison of UH in runs 1 and run 3 after 400 output time-steps (2992.5s).
 For each domain we plot the difference, and the solution.](https://github.com/GeoscienceAustralia/ptha/blob/figures/propagation/SWALS/examples/nthmp/BP09/Compare_omp_ompLocalTS_time_index_400.png)

 ### Why differences are expected due to alternative domain partitions and local timestepping.

-We expect small differences between runs 1 and 2 because of the domain partitioning.
-Due to finite precision of floating point arithmetic, the partitioned domain coordinates are not bitwise equal to the original domain coordinates (although differences are tiny, in the least significant digits).
-This leads to small differences in the solutions.
+Small differences between runs 1 and 2 occur because of the domain partitioning.
+In finite precision floating point arithmetic, the partitioned domain coordinates are not bitwise equal to the original domain coordinates (although differences are tiny, in the least significant digits).
+Similarly, the flux correction algorithm leads to different summation orderings in each case.
+Such factors leads to small differences in the solutions.

 * It is possible to force models with different openmp/MPI configurations to give __identical__ results by prescribing the same domain partition in both cases (i.e. setting `md%load_balance_file`).
 This is good practice in applications.
     * This is done in an alternative script [run_model_exact_reproduce.sh](run_model_exact_reproduce.sh).
 For brevity that is not run by the automated test suite, but such a test is run in [paraboloid_bowl](../../paraboloid_bowl) and in [../Hilo_Tohoku_tsunami/](../Hilo_Tohoku_tsunami).

-For run 3, the use of local timestepping changes the numerical method, so it differs from both run 1 and run 2 (even though the latter uses the same domain partition).
+For run 3, local timestepping changes the numerical method.
+Thus results differ from both run 1 and run 2.

-To further explore the sensitivity of the solution to tiny floating point differences, another interesting test is to repeat run 1 while adding a tiny perturbation to the model elevations (1e-10 m).
+To further explore the sensitivity of the solution to tiny floating point differences, it is interesting to repeat run 1 while adding a tiny perturbation to the model elevations (1e-10 m).

-* Although not run by default, this leads to differences comparable to those between runs 1 and 2.
+* This is not here, but leads to differences comparable to "run 1 - run 2".
 * The subroutine `set_initial_conditions_BP09` in [BP09.f90](BP09.f90) can be modified to do this by changing `real(dp), parameter :: random_perturbation_scale = 0.0e-10_dp` to `real(dp), parameter :: random_perturbation_scale = 1.0e-10_dp`.